jdon/SimplySnap/README.md

 SimplySnap
 =============

-A simple javafx based application to upload screenshots to a FTP server.
+A simple javafx based application to take and upload screenshots to a FTP server.
 -------
 Press tab to fill in the details of your FTP server.